 MYHockey News

-Players from Highly Ranked Teams Dominate Canadian National Women
+Players from Highly Ranked Teams Dominate Canadian National U18 Women's Championship

 In Canada, there are two U18 women’s hockey national championships.
 The ESSO Cup is the U18 Club National Championship, and it is played every spring.
 The other tournament, the Hockey Canada U18 National Championship, is for provincial and regional bragging rights, and it is being held this week.